ben-a-f/nlp-reviews/README.md

 # Amazon Digital Music Reviews
-We use ~1.5 million Amazon digital music reviews to:
+We use an Amazon digital music review dataset to:
 1. Trial several models that aim to predict the score (1-5*) from the review text.
 2. Explore the text to look for useful business insights.